KeepsItCrypt0/PulseStrategy/README.md

-# PulseStrategy
+# PulseStrategy's $PLSTR ON ETH

-PulseStrategy is a DeFi product designed to mirror MicroStrategy but by accumulating and leveraging PulseChain as a reserve asset instead of btc.
+$PLSTR is designed to mirror $MSTR but by accumulating and leveraging PulseChain as a reserve asset instead of btc.

-This is a Ethereum defi product designed to have direct synergy with Pulsechain.

-The contract incorporates security measures such as reentrancy protection and uses OpenZeppelin's standard libraries for ERC20 functionality and safe token handling.